-Police seek clues after woman and dog killed in Atlanta park
+FBI joins hunt for killer who stabbed woman in Atlanta park

 Janness was found stabbed multiple times and Atlanta police Deputy Chief Charles Hampton described the scene as “gruesome.”

 Police on Wednesday released a photo of Janness crossing a rainbow-painted Pride crosswalk near the park in the city’s Midtown neighborhood.
-News outlets report that Janness was a bartender at a nearby restaurant.
+Janness was a bartender at a nearby restaurant, friends and relatives said.

 Chip Powell said he had worked with Janness for eight years when she had been the bar manager at a local improv theater.